adampointer/cali/README.md

 Oh, you found this repo, huh?

 Well, fair warning, we're still figuring out how the open source version of Cali should work.

-Feel free to play with it, but we make no guarantees about whether your stuff will break between commits.
+Feel free to play with it, but while we're still on v0.x.x, be sure to pin to specific versions in your dependency manager of choice.

 ---